1stage/Aquarius-MX/src/rom/v2-0/README.md

 ### ERRORS
  - If *filespec* is not included, an MO Error results
  - If file *filespec* does not exist, an IO Error with DOS Error "file not found" results.
+ - If *arrayname* is specified and the array is not DIMmed, an FC Error results.
 ### EXAMPLES:
 ` SAVE "progname" `
 > Save current program to USB drive with file name "PROGNAME.BAS"